 |

-Generally less energy efficient due to multiple bulbs.
+Less energy efficient due to multiple bulbs

 |

-More energy efficient with a single bulb.
+More energy efficient with single bulb

 |